scirelli/sega_genesis_dev_resources/Documentation/M68000_Family_Resident_Structured_Assembler_Reference_Manual_Notes.md

      JMP      TAG(PC,A2.W)      Forces evalucation of TAG to be PC-relative with index.
      ```

-  3. Absolute           <absolute>              Expression must be forward
+  3. Absolute           <absolute>              Expression must be
      (16- or 32-bit)    <complex>               forward reference or
                         <simple>                not in current program section.